xpdota/guide-scratch/sage/Basic.md

 Sage is a very powerful healer with a smooth flow and straightforward skills.
 Sage brings high personal damage, tons of free healing, and low cooldown mitigation to the party.
 Kardia is a unique buff, with no duration, that will heal its target for free when you use an offensive GCD.
-Addersgall is your main gauge resource, with a free charge every 30 seconds, allowing powerful oGCD heals to be used.
+Addersgall is your main gauge resource, with a free charge every 20 seconds, allowing powerful oGCD heals to be used.
 It's also the only healer with a gapcloser.

 ### What Makes Sage Unique?

-If you haven't played another healer before, Sage isn't a bad choice.
+[//]: # (TODO: see what can be done to reword this, ) If you haven't played another healer before, Sage isn't a bad choice.
 It's pretty straightforward to play at a decent level, and isn't all that hard optimize if you want to take your gameplay further.

 Sage has the highest personal DPS of all the healers, but does not have a raid buff.
-It has a very high amount of free healing ("free healing" refers to any healing that does not require a tradeoff in the form of damage output).
+It has a very high amount of free healing, which is any healing that does not require a tradeoff in the form of damage output.
 While it does have GCD heals as a last resort, they are a bit weaker than other healers.
-Thus, while Sage is one of the best healers at keeping the party alive and topped up, it is one of the worst at recovering when things go downhill.
-Thus, you need to be proactive.
+Thus, while Sage is one of the best healers at keeping the party alive and topped up, it is one of the worst at recovering when things go downhill, requiring the player to be proactive rather than reactive.
 However, its relatively low cooldowns make that a little easier than you'd think.
-It also can move around quite a bit without much, if any, damage loss, but doing so requires planning ahead a bit.
-The gapcloser is the cherry on top that cements it as a very unique healer.
+While all healers require some degree of planning for their movement, Sage has a multitude of tools to make it a little easier, including being the only healer with a gapcloser.

 #### Comparison to Other Healers